 How to Make Huckleberry Simple Syrup

-Add 1 cup of sugar, 1 cup of water, and 1 cup of huckleberries (washed and de-stemmed) to a saucepot on the stove.
-Bring the mixture to a boil and simmer for 2-3 minutes.
+Step 1: Add 1 cup of sugar, 1 cup of water, and 1 cup of huckleberries to a saucepan on the stove over medium-high heat.
+Bring the mixture to a boil, turn down the heat, and simmer for 2-3 minutes.

 Ensure the syrup has completely cooled before placing it in a sealable bottle or container.
 Store the huckleberry syrup in a sealed bottle or container in the fridge for up to 3 weeks.